PECE-project/drupal-pece/profiles/pece/modules/contrib/tablefield/README.txt

 This format is intended to provide table data as a service:

-- directly by enabling the submodule TableField Themeless.
+- directly by enabling the Themeless module (https://www.drupal.org/project/themeless).
 It provides themeless output of a node's tablefield on the path 'node/%/themeless' (HTML, JSON or XML).
 - using a View (e.g. with https://www.drupal.org/project/views_datasource) that
   outputs JSON or XML.
-The Views field settings includes 'Formatter'.
+The Views field settings includes 'Formatter'
 - using a custom service (e.g. with https://www.drupal.org/project/services).